-Upon releasing the mouse button, either the object will be inserted immediately or a dialog appears that asks you for more information.
+For example, to add a picture, choose the Object > New Picture Frame command.
+The object will either be inserted immediately or a dialog appears that asks you for more information.
 For example, when you insert a picture object, you will be prompted to choose the picture file to use.